ncbdrck/sb3_ros_support/README.md

     env_base.close()

-    # We can also use the goal-conditioned model to validate the normal environment
+    # We can also use the goal-conditioned model to validate
     # Just follow the same procedure as above.
 Not shown here.
     env_goal.close()